ethereum/sourcify/services/monitor/README.md

 This is only possible for Solidity contracts that has its metadata hash published in a DecentralizedStorage (IPFS, Swarm, etc).
 Currently only IPFS is supported.

 Learn more about the contract metadata in the [Solidity docs](https://docs.soliditylang.org/en/latest/metadata.html) and [Sourcify docs](https://docs.sourcify.dev/docs/metadata/).
-We also have a nice playground showing everthing in action at [playground.sourcify.dev](https://playground.sourcify.dev).
+We also have a nice playground showing everything in action at [playground.sourcify.dev](https://playground.sourcify.dev).

 ## Config